ryanatkn/gro/src/gen/README.md

 We can also generate types, validators, tests, and more by introspecting our data at buildtime.
-The goal is to leverage automation to increase the power we wield over our code with the simplest possible developer affordances.
+The goal is to leverage automation to increase the power we wield over our code with a straightforward developer experience.

-Inspirations include Lisp macros and [Svelte](https://github.com/sveltejs/svelte), a compiler for building UIs.
-Svelte is the UI library integrated in the parent project [Gro](https://github.com/feltcoop/gro).

 **Be aware** — this is a sharp tool!
 It adds a layer of indirection between the code you write and run.
+Also, you could introduce security vulnerabilities if you fail to escape certain inputs.
 Importantly, there is no support for source maps right now.
 Source maps could be added at some point, at least in many cases.

+Inspirations include Lisp macros and [Svelte](https://github.com/sveltejs/svelte), a compiler for building UIs.
+Svelte is the UI library integrated in the parent project [Gro](https://github.com/feltcoop/gro).

 ## todo

 - [x] basic functionality
-- [ ] By default, should output files be written to the same directory as the source file?
-      Currently the output is written to the `build/` directory and is therefore not committed to source control.
-      Maybe the convention should be to commit generated files, except in cases where the generated code is extremely large?
-- [ ] in dev mode, add a header with the source file path when possible (e.g. JSON doesn't support comments)
+- [ ] in dev mode, add a configurable header with the origin file path when possible (e.g. JSON doesn't support comments)
-- [ ] format output with Prettier
+- [ ] format output with Prettier (optionally not for speed)
 - [ ] watch mode and build integration
+- [ ] support generating non-text files
 - [ ] look into leveraging
       [`io-ts-codegen`](https://github.com/gcanti/io-ts-codegen)
       or something similar to output TypeScript from JSON Schema